mgmartel/WP-Tiles/readme.txt

 1. Example of tile templates (plain)

 == Changelog ==

+= 0.3.4 =
+* Fix: tiles weren't outputted on the place of the shortcode

 = 0.3.3 =
 * Added template function the_wp_tiles(), which renders the tiles (if on posts or archive page for current category)